Last updated: 02/09/2021 | Estimated Reading Time: 5 minutes

 Like all machines, vehicles require maintenance to make sure they are running effectively.
-Luckily, most car maintenance can be done by yourself and can help prevent breakdowns and significant repairs being needed.
+Luckily, some car maintenance can be done by yourself and can help prevent breakdowns and significant repairs being needed.

 In This Guide:

 - Is it worth getting my car serviced?